codeomnitrix/firestore-explorer/README.md

 A simple Visual Studio Code Extension for listing, viewing and editing Firebase Firestore Database collections and documents using JSON syntax.

-This is a work in progress.
-Many critical features are still missing and unexpected behavior may occur.
-Contributions are welcome.

 **Be careful:** this is not an official Firebase product.
 This extension relies on the [Firebase Admin SDK](https://firebase.google.com/docs/admin/setup) and its usage will generate reads and writes that may impact your Firebase billing.

 ![Demo](https://user-images.githubusercontent.com/54476193/162635495-b9a7d369-a090-4aa8-a874-5ff1a2e45738.gif)